nexus-lab/ezsetup/README.md

 - **API Style**: [GitHub API v3](https://developer.github.com/v3/)
 - **Git Commit Style**: [AngularJS Git Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)
 - **Veriosning**: [Semantic Versioning 2.0.0](https://semver.org/)

-#### For the UALR internal version only
-Code for the UALR internal only can only be pushed to the branch "UALR-INTERNAL-ONLY"